BrianTruong23/computer-vision-herbal-data/README.md

-# Computer Vision for Medical Imaging
+# Computer Vision for Herbal Plant Identification

 ## Overview
-This project focuses on developing and implementing advanced computer vision techniques for medical imaging applications.
-Leveraging deep learning architectures and machine learning models, we aim to enhance the accuracy and efficiency of medical image classification.
+This project focuses on developing and implementing advanced computer vision techniques for herbal plant imaging applications.
+Leveraging deep learning architectures and machine learning models, we aim to enhance the accuracy and efficiency of herbal plant image classification.

 ## Key Features
 - Custom ResNet-18 architecture for feature extraction